Lanín Volcano

 • Weather dependent

-This is optional but rewarding if combining Argentina and Chile.
+This option works well when combining Argentina and Chile.

 Transportation

-• Car recommended, especially for Lanín and lake exploration
+• Car is recommended for flexibility, especially for Lanín Volcano

-• Tours are the easiest way to reach Lanín Volcano
+• Tours are the easiest way to reach Lanín without a car

 Connections